 During the restore process do not disconnect any USB or Ethernet cables, or turn the DME, SP2060, or ICP1 power off.
-Doing so can result is loss of the DME Designer MIDI data.
+Doing so can result is loss of the DME Designer communication port settings.

 When the restore update is complete the DME, SP2060, and ICP1 units will restart automatically.
 It is also necessary to restart the DME designer.